How to create Multi Step Form in WordPress

-Drag and drop the widget into places where you need to put an end for each steps.
-In this example, I put 2 Form Step widgets between the 3 questions to divide the form to 3 parts.
+Drag and drop the widget into places where you need to put an end for each step.
+In this example, I put 2 Form Step widgets between the 3 questions to divide the form into 3 parts.

 Since the Form Step widget automatically creates submit button, you can remove the primary submit button.

-- Disable Progress bar: Show/hide the progress bar.
+- Disable the Progress bar: Show/hide the progress bar.

 - First Step Title: Name the first step.

-- Scroll To Top: Auto scroll to top of the form step after click next – useful for long forms.
+- Scroll To Top: Auto scroll to the top of the form step after clicking next – useful for the long form.

-Negative Offset Top: Setup default distance to top of page after auto scroll triggered.
+- Negative Offset Top: Setup default distance to the top of the page after the auto-scroll is triggered.

 Edit the Form Step widget to open these options:

-- Disable buttons: Disable the Next and Previous button.
-Activate this option if you choose to use alternative button.
+- Disable buttons: Disable the Next and Previous buttons.
+Activate this option if you choose to use the alternative button.

-- Press enter to go to the next step: Enter instead of click button to move to next step.
+- Press enter to go to the next step: Enter instead of clicking the button to move to the next step.

 - Next step title: name the step after the Form Step widget.

-- Buttons tab: Show/hide and change text inside the buttons.
+- Buttons tab: Show/hide and change the text inside the buttons.

-Still more in Style and Advanced tab of the control for your choice.
+Still more in the Style and Advanced tab of the control for your choice.

-Beside our default multi step form Next/Previous buttons, the feature also offer Alternative button: set other elements to play the role of Next and Previous buttons.
-The elements could be text, image, icon, etc.
+Besides our default multi-step form Next/Previous buttons, the feature also offers an alternative button: set other elements to play the role of Next and Previous buttons.
+The elements could be text, images, icons, etc.

-Back to the example, I will replace the default next/previous buttons by arrow icons:
+Back to the example, I will replace the default next/previous buttons with arrow icons:

-– Firstly: Edit Form Step and Disable Buttons, Edit Multi Step End and Disable Previous Button.
+- Edit Form Step and Disable Buttons, Edit Multi Step End, and Disable Previous Button.

-– Finally: Edit the icons, in advanced tab, Enable Next/Previous Multi Step Form, set suitable actions for the icons: Next or Previous.
+- Edit the icons, in the advanced tab.
+Enable the Next/Previous Multi Step Form, and set suitable actions for the icons: Next or Previous.

 Now I have this result in step 2 (the same for other steps):

-Alternative button is very useful for customizing multi step form style.
+The alternative button is very useful for customizing multi-step form style.